 Retailers looking to refresh their assortment seek brands that demonstrate credible environmental benefits.
 Aligning with your customers' ESG (Environmental, Social, and Governance) platform is good for the planet and positive for your business prospects.
+A is good for the planet and positive for your business prospects.
 A key initiative is to translate your company's strong commitment to ESG in your home country to your global partners.